rkuma183/wilsonmar.github.io/_posts/2016-12-26-code-generation.md

    * Install Bower to manage CSS and JavaScript dependencies used in this application.

    * pgAdmin 3
+   * messaging system Apache Kafka? (not RabbitMQ as maintained by Pivotal)
    * MySQL Workbench
    * MongoDB client
    * Cassandra DB command line (command cqlsh)